getpelican/pelican-plugins/Readme.rst

 Simple footnotes          Adds footnotes to blog posts

 Sitemap                   Generates plain-text or XML sitemaps

+sort_tags                 Provides `tags_sorted_by_article_length` to templates, which contains all tags, sorted by how many articles it contains first, and alphabetically second.

 Static comments           Allows you to add static comments to an article